- Do Kids That Cook Grow Up to be Healthier Adults?

 They lay out the problem this way:

-- Evidence is beginning to show that cooking skills and involvement with food is likely associated with healthier diets.
+- Evidence is beginning to show that learning to cook and involvement with food is likely associated with healthier diets.

-- Some research is showing success in teaching cooking and then seeing improved attitudes toward eating new foods, especially vegetables.
+- Some research is showing success in teaching kids to cook and then seeing improved attitudes toward eating new foods, especially vegetables.
 However, there is a lack of data on the long-term impact.

-That’s what this study set out to show – does it last when you teach a child to cook?
+That’s what this study set out to show – do the benefits of teaching kids to cook last?

 The study was actually pretty interesting.
 It began in 2002 to 2003 and surveyed over 2,000 young adults ages 18 to 23 (there was actually initial data from high school or middle school for the participants as well).